kadowning1/todoList/psuedocode.md

     - Header
      - Nav Bar
       - Enter Button - Add to todo list
-      - Text Input
+      - Text Input (Create todo Local Storage)
     - List Section
      - input field to pass to Local Storage of To Do item

 ##### Model
  - constructor

- - setState
+ - setState - viewState/filterState
-  - empty array of this.itemsToDo
+  - empty array of this.itemsToDo (All)
-  - empty array of this.alreadyDone
+  - empty array of this.alreadyDone (Completed)
-  - empty array of this.addToDo
+  - empty array of this.activeToDo (Active)

-  - current page
+  - current page/To do

   - show/hide the item in the array (boolean)
+  - have todos (boolean)
+    - if true
+    - if false

+ - State of List Item Component
+    - keyID - unique integer - Date timestamp
+    - checked - boolean
+    - deleted - boolean
+    - textValue - string
+    - Created at:

 ##### Controller